 Despite the array of benefits poultry litter provides as a fertilizer source, its use is accompanied by several management challenges.
 Farmers interested in land-applying poultry litter will need to have access to equipment for spreading and potentially incorporating poultry litter.
-Application rates will need to be adjusted from year to year due to variability in nutrient content.
+Application rates will need to be adjusted for year to year due to variability in nutrient content.
 In addition, farmers will need to manage applications to reduce odors and transmission of pathogens.
 Finally, farmers should be cognizant of potential soil acidification, nutrient imbalance, and the accumulation of heavy metals with repeated applications of poultry litter.
-However, despite these challenges, poultry litter is an asset to Delmarva Peninsula farmers, offering a cost-effective and nutrient-rich alternative to commercial fertilizer.
+However, despite these challenges, poultry litter is an asset for farmers in Delaware and throughout the Delmarva Peninsula, offering a cost-effective and nutrient-rich alternative to commercial fertilizer.
 The benefits of poultry litter land application extend beyond crop nourishment by positively impacting soil health and promoting sustainable agriculture practices.
-To manage poultry litter effectively, routine litter sampling and analysis is the key to ensuring both economic and environmental responsibility.
-By providing a steady supply of macro and micronutrients, as well as adding organic matter, poultry litter application supports sustainable crop production on the Delmarva.
+To manage poultry litter effectively, routine litter sampling and analysis is the key, ensuring both economic and environmental responsibility.
+By providing a steady supply of macro and micronutrients, as well as adding organic matter, poultry litter application supports sustainable crop production on the Delmarva Peninsula.